ConduitIO/conduit-connector-sdk/README.md

 go mod init example.com/conduit-plugin-demo
 ```

-Add the connector plugin SDK dependency:
+Add the plugin SDK dependency:

 ```
-go get github.com/conduitio/connector-plugin-sdk
+go get github.com/conduitio/conduit-plugin-sdk
 ```

-With this you can start implementing the connector plugin.
+With this you can start implementing the connector.
 To implement a source (a plugin that reads from a 3rd party
 resource and sends data to Conduit) create a struct that implements
-[`sdk.Source`](https://pkg.go.dev/github.com/conduitio/connector-plugin-sdk#Source).
+[`sdk.Source`](https://pkg.go.dev/github.com/conduitio/conduit-plugin-sdk#Source).
 To implement a destination (a
 plugin that receives data from Conduit and writes it to a 3rd party resource) create a struct that implements
-[`sdk.Destination`](https://pkg.go.dev/github.com/conduitio/connector-plugin-sdk#Destination).
+[`sdk.Destination`](https://pkg.go.dev/github.com/conduitio/conduit-plugin-sdk#Destination).
 You can implement both to
 make a plugin that can be used both as a source or a destination.

 Apart from the source and/or destination you should create constructor functions that return a `sdk.Source`,